NUS-HPC-AI-Lab/InfoGrowth/README.md

 # InfoGrowth
-Efficient and Online Dataset Growth Algorithm (with cleanness and diversity awareness) to deal with growing web data
+Efficient and Online Dataset Growth Algorithm to deal with growing web data.

+Cleanness and diversity awareness.

+Code to be updated.